-GRED 565 - @Elementary Mathematics: Content and Methods (3) Teaching mathematics effectively at the elementary level requires much more than the ability to carry out four arithmetical operations.
-The teacher must have deep understanding of the concepts behind the mathematical skills being taught and must be able to present these concepts in a variety of ways.
-This course will help teacher candidates develop self-confidence in teaching mathematics at the elementary level through exploring various strategies and models for teaching that reflect current New York State and National standards.
-Fall and Spring.
+GRED 565 Elementary Mathematics: Content and Methods (3) Teaching mathematics effectively at the elementary level requires much more than the ability to "do" mathematics.
+The teacher must have a deep understanding of the concepts behind the mathematical skills being taught and must be able to present these concepts in a variety of ways.
+This course will help elementary school teachers develop their own understanding of the mathematics, as well as explore strategies and models for teaching mathematics at the elementary level.
+A field experience is also required.
+Offered fall and spring.

-GRED 566 - @Elementary Science: Content and Methods (3) Develops competency in teaching science to elementary-age school children.
+GRED 566 Elementary Science: Content and Methods (3) Develops competency in teaching science to elementary-age school children.
 Emphasizes importance of science education as foundation of elementary curriculum.
 Examines scientific method.
-Fall and Spring.
+Includes observation/participation in elementary classroom.
+Offered fall and spring.

-GRED 567 - @Elementary Social Studies: Content and Methods (3) This course examines the contributions of social studies to the elementary school program.
+GRED 567 Elementary Social Studies: Content and Methods (3) This course examines the contributions of social studies to the elementary school program.
 It also examines a variety of methods and materials appropriate for use in instruction in elementary school social studies.
 The course includes major definitions and structures of the social science disciplines (anthropology, economics, geography, sociology, and political science) and history; the roles of both funded knowledge and conventional wisdom in elementary school social studies curriculum development, the various components of instructional planning in social studies; and evaluation in social studies of elementary school pupil performance.
-Summer, Fall, and Spring.
+Appropriate field experiences are determined by the instructor.
+Offered summer, fall and spring.

-GRED 568 - @Teaching Mathematics in the Middle School (3) This course will introduce students to current research and issues related to teaching mathematics in the middle school.
+GRED 568 Teaching Mathematics in the Middle School (3) This course will introduce students to current research and issues related to teaching mathematics in the middle school.
 They will learn how to provide learning experiences, including interdisciplinary experiences, and create assessments that are developmentally appropriate for middle level students.
 Preservice teachers will learn how to engage middle school students in meaningful mathematics, work with middle school students who are not meeting minimum standards and prepare middle school students for the abstract world of high school mathematics.
-They will become knowledgeable about the current NYS Standards in Mathematics and the NCTM Standards.
+They will become knowledgeable about the current NYS Learning Standards for Mathematics Science and Technology and the NCTM Standards.
 This will include how to integrate mathematics with other disciplines.
 Students will concurrently take GRED 578.
-Summer.
+Offered summer.

-GRED 569 - @Teaching Mathematics in the Secondary School (3) This course will introduce students to current research and issues related to teaching mathematics in grades 9-12.
+GRED 569 Teaching Mathematics in the Secondary School (3) This course will introduce students to current research and issues related to teaching mathematics in grades 9-12.
 The students in this course will learn how to engage high school students in meaningful mathematics and how to work with high school students who are not meeting minimum standards.
 They will prepare high school students to use mathematics as an everyday citizen and to move successfully into programs that require the study of mathematics at the college level.
-Students in this course will become knowledgeable about the current NYS Learning Standards in Mathematics and the NCTM Standards.
+Students in this course will become knowledgeable about the current NYS Learning Standards for Mathematics, Science and Technology and the NCTM Standards.
 Students will concurrently take GRED 579.
-Fall.
+Offered fall.

-GRED 571 - @Science Education Instruction in Secondary Schools (3) This course begins with an introduction to the national science education teaching and assessment standards for junior high and high school.
+GRED 571 Science Education Instruction in the Secondary School (3) This course begins with an introduction to the national science education teaching and assessment standards for junior high and high school.
 Topics include cooperative learning in the science classroom, student-centered learning environments, project-based teaching, and assessment of science knowledge and skills.
-Students will apply their knowledge to strategies of instruction as they teach the science unit that they developed in GRED 672.
-Prerequisite: GRED 672.
-MST students only.
-Fall.
+Students will apply their knowledge to strategies of instruction as they teach the science unit that they develop in GRED 561.
+Prerequisite: GRED 561.
+Fall only.
+MST only.